pgtipping/Synthalyst/memory-bank/activeContext.md

 # Active Context

-## Current Focus (March 15, 2025)
+## Current Focus (March 16, 2025)

 The current focus is on optimizing LLM model usage for the Synthalyst platform, particularly for the Knowledge GPT and Learning Creator features.
-The goal is to achieve cost efficiency while providing excellent multilingual experiences.
+The goal is to achieve cost efficiency while providing excellent multilingual experiences and up-to-date information.

 ### Recent Changes